OctopusDeploy/docs/docs/administration/authentication-providers/okta-authentication.md

 ---

 :::hint
-Okta authentication is available in Octopus Deploy 3.16 and later
+Authentication using [Okta](https://www.okta.com/), a cloud-based identity management service, is available in Octopus Deploy 3.16 and later.
 :::

 To use Okta authentication with Octopus you will need to:

-1. Configure Okta to trust your Octopus Deploy instance (by setting it up as an App in Okta)
+1. Configure Okta to trust your Octopus Deploy instance (by setting it up as an App in Okta).
 2. Configure your Octopus Deploy instance to trust and use Okta as an Identity Provider.

 ## Configuring Okta {#Oktaauthentication-ConfiguringOkta}